pybootcamp/pybootcamp.github.io/bootcamp/firstprogram.md

 printed:
 ` print item,`

-**Mini-assignment**: Clear out the above program.
+**Mini-exercise**: Clear out the above program.
 Without copying the above example, write a program where you put a few objects in a list and print them.